ICEHOUSE: Crossing Borders

 The radio is on and I catch the last few strains of Taking The Town playing through the upstairs window while I am in the front lawn below.
 Oh my god, that was definitely Iva, no doubt about it – something new at last!

 My excitement is accentuated by the arrival of SIDEWALK in Newport’s legendary Roxcene Records.
-It’s more expensive as ICEHOUSE are not considered chart worthy (or no one is expecting it to and it doesn’t).
+It’s more expensive as ICEHOUSE are not considered chart worthy (or no one is expecting it to and it doesn’t). *Unfortunately there was no Our Price in Newport at the time and it cost me £5.49!

 The cover is period eighties with bells on and a lovely shot of Iva against all manner of graphic strips and a neat paint splatter effect.
 This time (no pun as it’s the second track) there is again a band.
 Andy Qunta (Koonta not Qantas apparently), a then unknown Guy Pratt on bass – and wow!
 What a find!